The Strand Station: Refurbishment

 Between 2003 and 2011, the platforms had deteriorated into a decrepit state.
 All of the platforms had been shortened for the Britomart Curve, sections of removed track were stacked up on top of each other adjacent to the platforms, and grass and weeds covered most of the site.

 In 2011, two platforms were upgraded by Auckland Transport to prepare them for use as an alternative to Britomart for the 2011 Rugby World Cup.
 In a $1.7 million project, the canopies were removed from two platforms, with a small section left behind for historic purposes, and the canopies on the other platforms were also left standing due to their heritage value.
 The platforms were resurfaced, and amenities such as lighting and a public address system were installed.

 The platforms did not end up being used during the 2011 Rugby World Cup, but they continued to serve as a potential backup station for Britomart during disruptions.

 During 2013, stabling facilities were constructed in the disused part of the station, to the north of the refurbished platforms.
 The stabling yard, officially called the Strand Distributed Stabling Facility, is designed to hold trains when they are not in service.
 In 2014, the station was fully electrified as part of Auckland's railway electrification project.
 In December 2015, the station became the terminus of Auckland's sole long-distance passenger train service, the Northern Explorer which ran between Auckland and Wellington, following the shift of its Auckland terminus from Britomart.
 As the Northern Explorer had become the only diesel service still using Britomart, its operator KiwiRail was requested by Auckland Transport to fund an upgrade to the diesel extraction fans at the underground station, but KiwiRail decided it would be more cost-efficient to cease serving Britomart and move the Northern Explorer terminus to The Strand instead.

 Current use

 The Strand is occasionally used for excursion trains and is also available as a backup station for Britomart in case of disruptions.
 Since electrification, part of the station has been used as a stabling facility.
-Platform 8 restaurant occupies the foyer of the 1930 station.
+Platform 8 restaurant occupies the former foyer of the 1930 station.

 Te Huia extends to The Strand on Saturdays from 24 July 2021.
 It was extended to The Strand on weekdays from 24 January 2022, much earlier than an earlier 2024 proposal, contingent on the Third Main Line project being sufficiently advanced.
 It may also run on Sundays and public holidays after year 4 or 5; once track access in the Auckland area is not required on Sundays for key rail projects.